We collaborated with young women to develop an engaging and effective entertainment-education program

 Plan A is a 23-minute, trauma-informed entertainment-education video intervention.
 We developed Plan A using a collaborative and iterative process, a strong theoretical framework, and ongoing input from the priority population and other stakeholders.
 Plan A and its development process were modeled on Safe in the City, an evidence-based, entertainment-education program found to reduce incident STIs by almost 10% in a controlled trial.

-Plan A can be implemented in various ways: in waiting rooms or exam rooms, by emailing or texting a video link to clients to watch before their visit, or in educational outreach.
+Plan A is one of the most brief and easy to implement evidence-based reproductive health interventions.
+It can be implemented in various ways: in waiting rooms or exam rooms, by emailing or texting a video link to clients to watch before their visit, or in educational outreach.

 To produce Plan A, Sentient Research assembled a team of adolescent health experts, reproductive health clinic staff, and a scriptwriter from the hit TV show East Los High.
 The target audience was closely engaged throughout the process, beginning with focus groups in Philadelphia and Fresno, and then by forming a review panel of target audience members who provided ongoing feedback throughout the script writing and production process.

 Plan A does not require any staff training.
 It’s very simple to implement, and is low-burden on staff and participants as it is only 23 minutes long.
 It was designed to be implemented in a variety of ways to fit the needs of a range of organizations.
 Plan A is designed for use in diverse settings (e.g. clinics, schools, community-based organizations) and has multiple implementation options (e.g. waiting rooms, classrooms, outreach, text/emailing the video link to participants).

 Three studies found Plan A is effective at improving a range of reproductive health outcomes, and it is highly acceptable and engaging to a broad range of young women.

 Randomized Controlled Trial Outcomes

 Results of a five-year, randomized controlled trial with over 1,700 young women, independently conducted by The Policy and Research Group, found strong, sustained, statistically significantly outcomes among young women who watched Plan A compared to a control group who watched a video about smoking tobacco.